 The phone itself is a characteristically premium blend of glass and metal but things are a little different compared to previous Huawei flagships.

 The new 6.53-inch 'Horizon' OLED display consumes the front and sides of the Mate 30 Pro's form, with 'Side Touch' replacing its predecessors' physical volume keys; letting you press or tap the angled edges of the display to manipulate various controls.
-You can also customise whichever buttons you're interacting with, so they can serve multiple purposes - like a volume slider or a camera shutter key.
+This dedicated area of the new display can serve multiple purposes - operating as a volume slider or a camera shutter key, depending on the context.

-In practice, reliance on the double-tap gesture can be hit-or-miss.
+In practice, reliance on the double-tap gesture needed to summon the likes of the volume rocker can be hit-or-miss.
 The fact that it allows for ambidextrous use is great but actually finding the sweet spot along the display's aggressively-curved sides isn't without trial and error.
 The haptic feedback is nice too, with satisfying clicks firing off as you slide your finger along the rounded glass as you push the volume up or down.

 Aside from being unable to as easily interact with the volume controls in certain situations (e.g. through the fabric of your pocket), the placement of the Side Touch area is such that if you're watching content in landscape, you still have to tap along the phone's (now) top edge to summon the volume slider, which itself appears on the far right of the screen - making for some confusing user interaction.

 It is, at least, nice that this touch-sensitive zone remains active even when the phone's display is off, meaning you can adjust the volume blind, whilst listing to music, podcasts or other audio-only experiences.